PG&E’s falling stock price worries fire victims eyeing deal

 But some victims have expressed doubts about the sincerity of PG&E’s commitment, one of the biggest complaints centering on an all-cash $11 billion settlement with the insurers who paid policyholder claims.
 Some victims are upset they’re being forced to accept so much company stock instead of cash.

-Getting stock, though, could result in the wildfire victims’ $13.5 million being worth more than its original value.
+Getting stock, though, could result in the wildfire victims’ $13.5 billion being worth more than its original value.
 After PG&E’s previous three-year bankruptcy ended in April 2004, its stock nearly tripled in value and peaked in 2017, just before the first wave of deadly wildfires.